Inviting Canadian and International Visitors

 There are many different reasons why visitors may come to the university, and we welcome the opportunities for teaching, learning, and collaboration.
 When a Canadian or international visitor is invited to campus by a university department or employee, the appropriate steps must be taken to give them the information they require, mitigate risk to the university, and grant system access where appropriate.

-Visiting academics, postdoctoral scholars or others not listed above - If you are responsible for issuing an invitation letter for visitors, contact your HR advisor for the appropriate invitation letter.
+Visiting academics, postdoctoral scholars or others not listed above - If you are responsible for issuing an invitation letter for academic or other visitors, contact your HR advisor for the appropriate invitation letter.
 For more information on the appropriate steps, see HR's website - Inviting Visitors to Campus.

 Working in Laboratories, Handling Animals or Animal Tissues

 When a visitor is working in a laboratory or with animals or animal tissues there are specific clauses that must be used in the invitation letter and a waiver must be signed.